 Using QSI we measured diffusivity, parallel and perpendicular to the long axis of the spinal cord and found significantly higher perpendicular diffusivity in patients compared with controls.
 The changes in the dPDF shape (Figure 2) in our patient group are likely to reflect a breakdown in myelin and axonal membranes which both act as microstructural barriers to perpendicular diffusion (Beaulieu, 2002) and correspond to what would be expected based on findings from murine and canine models of dysmyelination and axonal loss (Biton et al., 2006; Farrell et al., 2010; Wu et al., 2011; Anaby et al., 2013), as well as to what has previously been reported in patients with relapse-onset MS (Assaf et al., 2002; Farrell et al., 2008).
 The differences in QSI measures between patients and controls are also in agreement with the tNAA and Glx changes detected and provide corroborating evidence for early neurodegeneration in the cervical cord.
+Importantly, in patients with normal appearing spinal tissue within the diffusion imaging volume, FWHMxy and P0xy remained significantly different to controls, whereas ADCxy did not, suggesting that QSI indices are more sensitive to microstructural injury than conventional ADC measures.

 In addition to the differences in tNAA, Glx and QSI-derived perpendicular diffusivity between groups, we found that patients had higher spinal Ins levels than controls but this finding did not reach statistical significance.
-However, we calculated that for Ins, to have 80% power to detect a patient vs control difference of the size observed (which is about two thirds of a standard deviation) at 5% significance, 40 subjects per group would be necessary.
-Therefore, the difference in Ins between groups may reflect genuine metabolic differences and suggests that astrocytic proliferation and activation (or gliosis) occurs in the spinal cord in early PPMS.
+We calculated that for Ins, to have 80% power to detect a patient vs control difference of the size observed (which is about two thirds of a standard deviation) at 5% significance, 40 subjects per group would be necessary.
+Patients with a spinal cord lesion within the spectroscopic voxel did have significantly elevated Ins concentrations, which is likely to reflect astrocytic proliferation and activation (or gliosis) occurs in spinal cord lesions in early PPMS.
 Previous studies have suggested that gliosis is an early pathological process in MS, and gliosis may be an important mechanism of disease progression (Ciccarelli et al., 2014).
+Our results suggest this process is more active in lesional than non-lesional tissue.

 With regard to tCho, which is a marker of inflammation and membrane turnover (Henning et al., 2008; Marliani et al., 2010), since the observed differences between groups is less than 15% of the SD, it would take hundreds of subjects per arm to detect such a small difference, suggesting that this metabolite is unlikely to be useful for distinguishing patients from healthy controls in future studies.